top of page

 Board member

 Dr. Junie Aubrey LeBlanc is a seasoned educator, mental health advocate, and nonprofit founder with more than 20 years of combined experience in biology and chemistry instruction, neuroscience research, and student mental health support.
-She currently serves as an instructor at Texas Woman’s University and as a neurocognitive coach at You-Can HHCS, where her commitment to academic excellence and student well-being guides her work.
+She currently serves as an instructor at Texas Woman’s University and as a neurocognitive coach and tutor at Edtruepath, where her commitment to academic excellence and student well-being guides her work.

-Dr. LeBlanc holds an Associate Degree in Teacher Education, a Bachelor of Science in Biology, and a Master of Science in Biology with a concentration in Molecular and Cellular Biology from Midwestern State University.
-She also earned a second Master’s degree in Mental Health Counseling from Prairie View A&M University, a doctoral degree in Psychology with a focus on cognition, and holds certifications as a Student Mental Health Specialist and Cognitive Coach.
+Dr. Leblanc holds an Associate Degree in Teacher Education, a Bachelor of Science in Biology, and a Master of Science in Biology with a concentration in Molecular and Cellular Biology from Midwestern State University.
+She also earned a second Master’s degree in Mental Health Counseling from Prairie View A&M University, a doctoral degree in Psychology with a focus on cognition and instruction from Grand Canyon University, and additionally holds certifications as a Student Mental Health Specialist and Cognitive Coach.

 As she wrote in 2012: